twinfoundation/framework/packages/schema/docs/reference/interfaces/IProperty.md

 • **type**: `string`

-The type for the item as a urn.
+The type for the item.

 ___